About Tacor

 The founding partners wanted to build a business that catered to the airlines and focused on repairing parts that were costly to replace.
 The formula was very basic—keep our overhead low, provide the customer with a quality service at a fair price, in a quick and timely manner!
 TACOR was established in 1993 and received our Air Agency Certificate in April of 1994.

-TACOR began to work closely with engineers and metallurgists to develop repairs that previously did not exist.
-The strategy worked and we soon became the source for creative solutions to expensive component maintenance.
-We had created a business that quickly earned a reputation for saving the airlines hundreds of thousands of dollars in maintenance costs by salvaging parts that were, otherwise, headed for the scrap heap.
+TACOR began working closely with engineers and metallurgists to develop repairs that previously did not exist.
+The strategy worked, and we soon became the source for creative solutions to expensive component maintenance.
+We had created a business that quickly earned a reputation for saving the airlines hundreds of thousands of dollars in maintenance costs by salvaging parts that were otherwise headed for the scrap heap.

 Developed a repair to increase strength and durability of Boeing 757 magnesium thrust reverser cascade vanes.
 The repair is written into Delta Air Line’s Maintenance Manuals.
 Opens the door for work at major airlines across the country.

 Partnered with then Sundstrand Aerospace to develop a new method for cleaning and testing a fuel flow restrictor used on an Embraer Brasilia and deHavilland Dash 8 aircraft Auxiliary Power Unit.
-Method is still used today.
+The method is still used today.

 The company held over 40 DER Process Specifications that it had developed with the aid of FAA Designated Engineering Representatives.
 Some were as simple as wheel dust covers (hub caps) while some were much more complex, like the aforementioned magnesium cascade vanes.
 Estimated savings for TACOR customers on these items exceeds $1,000,000 since opening.